 She was also Editor of Public Policy Research (now known as Juncture), the leading policy and politics journal published by Wiley-Blackwell.

-Emran Mian joined the Social Market Foundation as Director in 2013 from a senior position in the Cabinet Office.
-His previous roles include Director of Strategy at the Department for Business, Innovation and Skills, and Secretary to the Browne Review of Higher Education Funding and Student Finance.
+Previously he was Director of the Social Market Foundation, a Westminster think-tank.
+Before that roles included Director of Strategy at the Department for Business, Innovation and Skills, and Secretary to the Browne Review of Higher Education Funding and Student Finance.

 Professor Mark E. Smith became Vice-Chancellor of Lancaster University in 2012 having previously served as Deputy Vice-Chancellor at Warwick University.
 He is the current Chair of the Graduate Prospects and HECSU boards, as well as being a member of the HESA Board, the Universities UK Research Policy, Funding Policy and Long Term Strategy Network groups.

-In June 2015, Professor Smith became Chair of the Financial Sustainability Strategy Group for Higher Education
+In June 2015, Mark became Chair of the Financial Sustainability Strategy Group for Higher Education

 Wes Streeting is the Labour MP for Ilford North, having been elected at the 2015 General Election.
 He has worked outside politics as a senior manager and chief executive for a number of voluntary and private sector organisations working to improve access to education: from an anti-bullying campaign working with over 10,000 schools across Britain to running a national charity that supports people from under-privileged backgrounds to gain entrance to university.

 Professor Shearer West was appointed Vice-Chancellor and President at the University of Nottingham in 2017.
 Previous roles also include Provost and Deputy Vice-Chancellor at the University of Sheffield, Head of the Humanities Division at the University of Oxford, and Director of Research at the Arts and Humanities Research Council where she also chaired the Research Directors Group for Research Councils UK.